-DENVER Universal Music Group and Google finalized their long-awaited deal to create a new music video service called Vevo, expected to launch before year’s end.
+Universal Music Group and Google finalized their long-awaited deal to create a new music video service called Vevo, expected to launch before the end of the year.

-Vevo is designed as a central repository for all UMG video content initially — including music videos, interviews and concert footage.
-It would also eventually include content from the other major labels and independents.
+Vevo is designed as a central repository for all UMG video content initially– including music videos, interviews, concert footage and so on — and eventually to include that of the other major labels and independents.

 YouTube will provide the technology behind it, and will be the first online streaming video service to syndicate its content.
 As UMG’s existing licensing deals with other services — such as Yahoo, MTV and AOL — expire, those too will syndicate their content from Vevo.